MTCF Demographic Variables

 In order to display these demographic variables in a useful way on MTCF, crashes were grouped in quintiles that will enable users to generate tables and compare patterns.
 Quintiles divide crashes in equal percentages across groupings.
 In some cases, census tracts have a value of 0% for more than one quintile grouping due to low percentages across all Census tracts in Michigan.
 This results in some of the lower quintiles being indistinguishable.
 Percent American Indian/Alaska Native and Percent Arabic Language were affected and adjusted across quartiles with the smallest group set at 0%.
 The three language variables were selected from those available in the ACS to reflect the most commonly spoken languages across Census tracts in Michigan.

 Each newly generated quintile variable based on Census tracts is prefixed with the word “Demographic” for clarity and ease of use.
 All 26 variables are available for use in generating charts or tables when viewing results.
-Although at the crash level, these variables are all shaded gray to distinguish them from the current crash level (white), vehicle level (blue), and person level (pink) variables.
+Although at the crash level, these variables are all shaded gray to distinguish them from the current crash level (white), vehicle level (blue), person level (pink), and equity (yellow) variables.

 Rural/Urban Filter